sf-wdi-44/final-project/README.md

 ## Presentation Guidelines

-At the end of this project, you'll present your accomplishments with a formal presentation, TUESDAY, FEBRUARY 27.
+At the end of this project, you'll present your accomplishments with a 10-minute presentation on **TUES, FEBRUARY 27**.

 ###### What should I cover during my presentation?

-Each presentation should be **no longer than 10 minutes** and cover the following:
+Each presentation should cover the following:

 * What was your motivation to build this project?
 (WHO, WHAT, WHY)
 * What is the core functionality of your app?
 * What is one feature you're particularly proud of? (show code)
-* Shout-outs to anyone who helped you on this crazy final project journey
+* Who helped you on this crazy final project journey?
+Give them a shout out!

 ---

-## Project Feedback
+## Feedback

 ###### How will I get feedback from instructors?